Windows and Weatherization

 PNM offers instant discounts at the register on weatherization products.

-The Inflation Reduction Act (IRA) offers weatherization projects under its electrification rebates for low- and middle-income households up to $1,600.
+The Inflation Reduction Act (IRA) offers weatherization projects under its electrification rebates for low-income households.
 Total electrification rebates are capped at $14,000.
 The rebates and tax credits cover different weatherization projects.

 Photo of a woman caulking a window frameTax Credits: